 What is Hydgen?

-HYDGEN is at the forefront of developing advanced anion exchange membrane (AEM) electrolyzers, engineered to facilitate cost-effective and decentralized green hydrogen production.
-The company's innovative systems are distinguished by their superior efficiency, operational adaptability, and compact design, crucially avoiding the need for rare earth metals.
-This technological advantage reduces supply chain vulnerabilities and makes clean hydrogen a more accessible and scalable energy solution for a diverse range of industries.
+HYDGEN is at the forefront of green hydrogen technology, specializing in the development of advanced anion exchange membrane (AEM) electrolyzers.
+These systems are engineered to facilitate cost-effective and decentralized green hydrogen production.
+Key technological advantages include unmatched efficiency, operational flexibility, and a compact design.
+Notably, HYDGEN's electrolyzers avoid the use of rare earth metals, thereby reducing supply chain risks and making clean hydrogen more accessible and scalable for a wide range of industries.
+Their commitment to eliminating reliance on centralized supply chains positions them as a critical player in the global energy transition.

 How much funding has Hydgen raised?